 Gateway-VTL allows you to eliminate the need for large upfront capital expense and expensive multi-year support commitments.
 With Gateway-VTL you pay only for the capacity you use and scale as your needs grow.
 With the Gateway-VTL solution you also don’t need to worry about transporting storage media to offsite facilities and manual handling of tape media.
 The Gateway-VTL solution reduces your costs and simplifies your data management process while improving the durability of your archive and long-term backup solution.

 The AWS Storage Gateway’s virtual machine (VM) must be installed on a host with the following minimum requirements:

 The AWS Storage Gateway currently supports mounting of its storage volumes using either the Microsoft Windows or Red Hat iSCSI Software Initiators.

-The following diagram provides an overview of the AWS Storage Gateway deployment:
+The following diagram provides an overview of the AWS Gateway-Cached Volumes and Gateway Stored-Volumes deployment: